 "Owing to the existence of piles and other obstructions, it is dangerous to navigate close to the riverbanks in the sections of the River Medway between Hawkwood Stone and Allington Lock.
 Mariners are advised to keep well clear of the river banks when navigating in this area."

 Furthermore if planning to get to the lock the intrepid Mariner will have to juggle three things.
 First the tide underneath him.... there is the danger of going aground should you push on ahead of the tide too quickly.
 Secondly the clearance under the bridges at Aylesford (see the photo gallery), where there is only 2.8 m at at high water.
 Should you have a little more air draft than that you will have to arrive at these bridges before the tide tops.
 Thirdly, Allington Lock only operates during working hours three hours before high water and two hours after, so you will need to arrive there during these times.
-The authorities at Allington Lock can be contacted on telephone 01622 752864.
+The authorities at Allington Lock can be contacted on telephone 01622 752864 or they have a website at

 The lock is on the starboard side, with a weir to port and comes up fairly soon after passing under the low bridges at Aylesford.
 A glance at the photo gallery will show you that the River is very narrow here.